neimar2009/acRF24/README.md

 Help me
 ------------
   Due to the limited time available for development, I present this project in the way that you see it.
-Personally, I'm sorry but so far I have been able to do so.
+Personally, I'm sorry, but so far I've been able to develop.

   My English is weak, to the extent possible, depending on available time, I will translate.